Hemil-Hansora/StackIt/README.md

 ## 🙏 Acknowledgments

-- Inspired by Stack Overflow and similar Q&A platforms
 - Built during a hackathon event
 - Thanks to the open-source community for amazing tools and libraries